 This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

-This recipe is “just what the doctor ordered”!
-And guess what?
-In this case, you’re the doctor – yes, you!
-In the Café Reader Survey from last January, one of the things most requested was “easy, dinner party-worthy” salads, meals, desserts, etc. So, that’s become my mantra, and though I don’t mind spending time in the kitchen, I’ve come to love “easy, dinner party-worthy” as much as you do.
+Several years ago, we did a Café Reader Survey and one of the things most requested by you, our readers, was "easy, dinner party-worthy" salads, meals, desserts, etc. that work well for every day as well as for entertaining.
+So that's become my mantra, and, though I don't mind spending time in the kitchen, I've come to love "easy, dinner party-worthy" as much as you do.
 This delicious, make-ahead salmon definitely meets that description!

 Lots of taste-testers